-Christmas, birthdays, special events are days we plan for, days we know are coming and days we know we won't have Ton around.
+Christmas, birthdays, and special events are days we plan for, days we know are coming, and days we know we won't have Ton around.
 The days that are the hardest for me are the random Monday when the boys do something silly, the Wednesday where Thor loses a tooth, or an evening when I can't figure out what to make for dinner and would love to see what he would throw together with what I have in the fridge.

-I can still hear his laugh as Thor would go on and on about something silly, or the way he would say "just think Sabrina, only 12 more hours of this" as Thor would be running laps around me at 7 in the morning.
+I can still hear his laugh as Thor would go on and on about something silly, or the way he would say, "just think, Sabrina, only 12 more hours of this," as Thor would be running laps around me at 7 in the morning.